Childhelp Speak Up Be Safe for Athletes

-The Childhelp Speak Up Be Safe For Athletes prevention education initiative exists to promote the safe physical, emotional, educational and spiritual development of youth athletes.
-The program is also designed to aid coaches, educators and parents in providing secure environments where children can reach their ultimate potential.
+The Childhelp Speak Up Be Safe for Athletes prevention education initiative exists to promote the safe physical, emotional, educational and spiritual development of youth athletes.
+The program is designed to teach children and also to aid coaches, educators and parents in providing secure environments where children can reach their ultimate potential.

 - Abuse occurs in all sports.

 - Studies indicate 40% to 50% of athletes have experienced anything from mild harassment to severe abuse.

 - Research suggests that sexual abuse in sports impacts between 2% to 8% of all athletes.

 - 90% of child sexual abuse victims know the perpetrator in some way.

 - Indicators of possible abuse in sports include (but are not limited to): missing practices, illness, loss of interest, withdrawing and a child performing significantly below his/her abilities.

 - Child abuse occurs at every socio-economic level, across ethnic and cultural lines, within all religions and at all levels of education.
 When people think “not in our school’s athletic program; not in this religious league; not amongst my people; and not on a team in this neighborhood” they contribute to a culture of denial where predators are protected.